Download fact sheet: What additional support will be provided to the Northern Territory?

-It is well known and recognised that some students in the Northern Territory (NT) live in challenging circumstances and require additional support to ensure they can achieve to the best of their abilities.
+The Australian Government recognises that some students in the Northern Territory (the Territory) live in challenging circumstances and require additional support to ensure they can achieve to the best of their abilities.

-The NT has the largest proportion of children aged 0-8 years of any state or territory in Australia, 14.1 per cent compared to 11.5 per cent nationally.
-The NT also has the largest proportion of Indigenous children, 42 per cent compared to 6 per cent nationally.
+The Territory has the largest proportion of children aged 0-8 years of any state or territory in Australia, 14.1 per cent compared to 11.5 per cent nationally.
+The Territory also has the largest proportion of Indigenous children, 42 per cent compared to 6 per cent nationally.

-Geographically, 48 per cent of all children aged 0-12 in the NT live in remote areas compared to 3 per cent nationally and over 37 per cent of NT government school students have a language background other than English.
+Geographically, 43 per cent of all children in the Territory are enrolled in remote or very remote schools compared to 2 per cent nationally and 47 per cent of Territory government school students have a language background other than English.

-More must be done to support students at risk of not learning
+More must be done to students at risk of not learning

 The Australian Government recognises that by working collaboratively with the Northern Territory government and community more can be done to improve the educational outcomes of Territory students.

-To assist the NT in its reforms in education, on top of the $2.3 billion being provided by the Australian Government to NT government schools over the period 2018-2027, an additional $78.5 million will be provided to accelerate evidence-based reforms to improve student outcomes for some of our most vulnerable children.
+To assist the Territory in its reforms in education, on top of the $2.3 billion being provided by the Australian Government to government schools in the Territory over the period 2018-2029, an additional $78.5 million is being provided over 2018-2027 to accelerate evidence-based reforms to improve student outcomes.

-The Commonwealth will work with the NT to identify and implement reforms that build on existing good practice in the Territory such as the Families as First Teachers initiative as well as explore new opportunities to overcoming known barriers to participation in education for Indigenous and disadvantaged children.
+The Australian Government is working with the Northern Territory government to identify and implement reforms that build on existing good practice, such as the Families as First Teachers initiative, as well as explore new opportunities to overcome known barriers to participation in education for Indigenous and disadvantaged children.